Yow! Technical Service Disasters!!

 November 16, 2003:

 What the heck!?!
-What is the light-blue stuff here and why is it all over the level potentiometers?
+What is the light-blue stuff here and why is it all over the input level potentiometers?
 I was told by this customer that this unit was installed in the kitchen of a restaurant.
 I guess the cooks may have got a bit overzealous with the cake frosting.
 Maybe they wanted a "sweeter" sound -- (I know, bad joke...) -marty

 May 2, 2003:

-Ya know, ya' gotta' wonder why manufacturers bother to silk screen the fuse rating on the back panel of a machine.
-Also, you gotta' wonder what logical sequence goes through the mind of a person who thinks that if the fuse keeps blowing, the fault HAS TO BE THE FUSE- RIGHT?
-I mean, why not just wrap foil around it, re-install it, turn the power on and HEY!! == It's the fourth of July all over again - and again! -marty
+Ya' gotta' wonder why manufacturers bother to silk screen the fuse rating on the back panel of a machine.
+Also, ya' gotta' wonder what logical sequence goes through the mind of a person who thinks that if the fuse keeps blowing, the fault HAS TO BE THE FUSE- RIGHT?
+I mean, why not just wrap foil around it, re-install it, turn the power on and HEY!! == It's the 4th of July all over again - and again! -marty

 January 29, 2003: